 - Sealed original birth certificates and court records.
 I have been successful in unsealing court records and obtaining court orders in Minnesota to release original birth certificates, court records, and—in some cases—adoption agency records.
-This practice, however, is limited solely to adoptions finalized in Minnesota.
+This practice, however, is limited solely to people born or adopted in Minnesota.

 - Citizenship for intercountry adoptees.
 I represent intercountry adoptees on issues related to U.S. citizenship, whether naturalization, renewing legal permanent residency status, or obtaining proof of U.S. citizenship, such as a certificate of citizenship or U.S passport.
 Practice limited solely to federal immigration law.

 - Legislative strategy and action.
 In my role with Adoptees United Inc., a national nonprofit organization, I track and analyze state and federal adoptee rights legislation across the country.
 I also support efforts that will lead to an unrestricted right of an adult adopted person to request and obtain his or her own original birth certificate.
 I am also an active and strong ally for federal legislative efforts related to passage of the Adoptee Citizenship Act.

 - Coalition work with other committed adoptee rights organizations.
 I am a founder and the president of Adoptee United Inc., a national nonprofit charitable organization dedicated to securing identity rights, U.S. citizenship, and equality for all adult adopted people in the United States.
 The Adoptee Rights Law Center is also founding member of the New England Adoptee Rights Coalition, the New York Adoptee Rights Coalition, the Capitol Coalition for Adoptee Rights, and the Texas Adoptee Rights Coalition.